Paolo Banchero NBA Preview vs. the Wizards

-Paolo Banchero's Orlando Magic take the court versus the Washington Wizards at 7:00 PM ET on Wednesday.
+Paolo Banchero and his Orlando Magic teammates face off versus the Washington Wizards on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.